Elie Lighthouse Things to do in the East Neuk of Fife

 Hey there!
 Some links on this page are affiliate links which means that, if you choose to make a purchase, I may earn a small commission at no extra cost to you.
 I greatly appreciate your support!

-This part of Fife is well known for its spectacular coastline and small charming fishing villages.
+This part of Fife is well known for its spectacular coastline.
+Also, there are small charming fishing villages.
 The Scot word ‘Neuk’ means a wee nook or corner.

 There are so many reasons to explore this corner of Fife.
-Rich heritage, fishing traditions, brightly coloured houses, red roof tiles and farm shops in the charming seaside villages are all available to explore the East Neuk of Fife.
+You can explore the rich heritage, fishing traditions and farm shops.
+As well as brightly coloured houses with red roof tiles in the charming seaside villages.

-The local fishing industry is thriving here, and you can enjoy award-winning fish and chips.
-Also, you can walk along the beautiful bays, enjoy paddle boarding in the tidal pools or soak in the culture and heritage of the East Neuk of Fife.
+The local fishing industry is thriving here.
+You can enjoy award-winning fish and chips.
+Also, you can walk along the beautiful bays and enjoy paddle boarding in the tidal pools.
+Or soak in the culture and heritage of the East Neuk of Fife

 Kingsbarns

-Kingsbarns is a small village which is a ten-minute drive from St Andrews and is the first stop in the East Neuk of Fife area.
+Kingsbarns is a small village which is a ten-minute drive from St Andrews.

-The charming town has all the usual amenities, including a shop, church and a family-run hotel, and it is a perfect place for a short stroll.
+The charming town has all the usual amenities, including a shop, church and a family-run hotel.

-This is where Kingsbarns got its name from.
-However, today the barley that is grown and kept at Kingsbarns is used to make whisky.
+Barley is grown here and kept at Kingsbarns and is used to make whisky.

 Kingsbarns Distillery produces award-winning whisky and Darnley’s Gin.
 You can sample the whiskey or gin on a distillery tour at Kingsbarns Distillery and have a drink or three.